-2. If you are now feeling nervous and worried, you could try for a school like NYU or maybe UNC or INSEAD that still has a deadline coming up in the next few weeks.
+2. If you are now feeling nervous and worried, you could hustle to try for a school like NYU or maybe UNC or INSEAD that still has a deadline coming up in the next few weeks.
 Those would be early-season apps and you’d get an answer in the December or January timeframe.
 Might be worth looking into?
 Depending on the rest of your strategy that’s already in place.

 3. We have a Post-Mortem Rejection Analysis service that will examine what you submitted to Harvard to let you know an objective third-party perspective on possible reasons it did not turn out — though we’d mostly be concerned if your HBS app and an app to another school like Columbia has turned out as a “no” already.
-(Darden Early Action decisions will be out IN TWO WEEKS!!
+(Darden Early Action decisions will be out LESS THAN TWO WEEKS!!
 Very exciting if you put your hat in the ring for them, you will know very soon if you’re in!)

 If you get cut loose from Harvard today, please remember: The Round 1 cycle has only just begun!!
 We’re still at the very beginning.
 Most schools have not been releasing any interview invites yet, though they will start to hit from here, and hopefully you’ll be receiving some!
 We’ve heard reports of early invites from schools like Ross, and of course Columbia has been issuing them for months due to how the do a rolling cycle there, and other schools like Yale, and of course Darden, Duke, and Tuck with their early-interview windows, and if you’ve submitted to Kellogg…. so lots of interviewing may be happening already.
 However, for most of the schools that do invite-only interviews, those have only just started, and those are the most nerve-wracking of all, because all you can do is sit in your powerlessness and wait.